aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 ```bash
 kubectl get gs -n gameservers -w
 ```
-again, before starting the clients.
+again, before starting the clients with new values.

 ### Test with SuperTuxKart
 We can use the fleets in the [fleets/stk/](fleets/stk/) folder and the client in [integration/clients/stk/](integration/clients/stk/) to test the SuperTuxKart integration with Open Match and Agones, similarly to our ncat example above.
-We will have to deploy the fleets changing the value `export GAMESERVER_TYPE=ncat` to `export GAMESERVER_TYPE=stk` (remove any `ncat` fleets before, with the command `kubectl delete fleets -n gameservers --all`), and follow the instructions in the [integration/clients/stk/](integration/clients/stk/) folder.
-Be aware that we will need to run 4 instances of the SuperTuxKart client (like we did with our terminal clients in the ncat example), so it can be a bit demanding to run it in a single computer.
+Please, refer to the [README.md](integration/clients/stk/README.md) in the stk folder for more instructions.

 ## Clean Up Resources